Dr Jonathan Cooper - Programme Leader

 United Kingdom

-BTEC Extended Diploma in Animal Management/Applied Science*: Distinction, Distinction, Merit or equivalent.
+BTEC Extended Diploma in Animal Management or Applied Science*: Distinction, Merit, Merit (*not all modules are accepted).

-Applicants will also need at least three GCSEs at grade 4 (C) or above, which must include English, Maths, and Science.
+GCSE's: Minimum of three at grade 4 or above, which must include English, Maths, and Science.
 Equivalent Level 2 qualifications may also be considered.

 International